open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - Functions that interact with multiple items MUST have plurality in the name.
 Ex: `truncate_all`, `keep_keys`, `replace_all_matches`.
 - Functions that interact with a single item MUST NOT have plurality in the name.
 If a function would interact with multiple items due to a condition, like `where`, it is still considered singular.
 Ex: `set`, `delete`, `replace_match`.
 - Functions that change a specific target MUST set the target as the first parameter.

+## Adding New Editors/Converters

+Before raising a PR with a new Editor or Converter, raise an issue to verify its acceptance.
+While acceptance is strongly specific to a specific use case, consider these guidelines for early assessment.

+Your proposal likely will be accepted if:
+- The proposed functionality is missing,
+- The proposed solution significantly improves user experience and readability for very common use cases,
+- The proposed solution is more performant in cases where it is possible to achieve the same result with existing options.

+It will be up for discussion if your proposal solves an issue that can be achieved in another way but does not improve user experience or performance.

+Your proposal likely won't be accepted if:
+- User experience is worse and assumes a highly technical user,
+- The performance of your proposal very negatively affects the processing pipeline.

+As with code, OTTL aims for readability first.
+This means:
+- Using short, meaningful, and descriptive names,
+- Ensuring naming consistency across Editors and Converters,
+- Avoiding deep nesting to achieve desired transformations,
+- Ensuring Editors and Converters have a single responsibility.